mcchiken505/Mercury-Project/README.md

 ### What about new 2D Games from Outfit7?

 They won't be there either.
 We just don't see the point.
 We don't think that new games have given anyone their childhood.

+## Mercury Project is 100% safe.
+If your Antivirus blocks the file with the launcher, then do not be misled.
+Unfortunately, we do not have a digital signature for applications, so the launcher with ports will be found by the antivirus as a virus, but this is not so!